TomNisbet/nqsap/docs/_docs/wrapup-40-build-history.md

 implementation uses only the controller, display, and four resistors.

 Its a bit of a cheat for a TTL computer build to use a microcontroller that has vastly more power than the entire resulting computer.
-But this was an interesting build and it can be argued that the display is really more of a peripheral than an integrated part of the computer.
+But the 328 version was an interesting design exercise and it can be argued that the display is really more of a peripheral than an integrated part of the computer.

-The first picture above shows the first prototype of the display, complete with the AVR cable used to program the 328.
+The first picture above shows the first prototype of the display, complete with the AVR ISP cable used to program the 328.
 The second shows the completed output register in place.
 The resistors are beneath the LED display and are not visible in the picture.

 ### Jun 2020 - ROM and register selects